Famous for being the world’s largest land animal migration, Africa’s great wildebeest migration takes place each year in Tanzania and Kenya.

 A herd of Wildebeests at the river crossing

 The crossings themselves tend to be short, lasting between two and twenty minutes.
-(After all, the rivers are infested with crocodiles and you can’t blame them for wanting to make it quick!)
+(After all, the rivers are infested with crocodiles, and you can’t blame them for wanting to make it quick!)
 Because of this, also be prepared for more than one grizzly scene if the crocodiles have successful hunts.

-How to Maximize Your Trip to the Great Migration, Serengeti
+How To Maximize Your Trip To The Great Migration, Serengeti

 Select Your Accommodations Carefully